-Godfreys Group (ASX: GFY) is one of the largest speciality retailers of domestic and commercial floorcare and associated cleaning products in Australia & New Zealand, offering an extensive range of company-owned brands, an exclusively licenced brand (Hoover) and a number of third party brands.
+Godfreys is one of the largest speciality retailers of domestic and commercial floorcare and associated cleaning products in Australia & New Zealand, offering an extensive range of company-owned brands, an exclusively licenced brand (Hoover) and a number of third party brands.

-Godfreys’ multichannel offering is distributed via 212 branded retail stores (129 company-owned; 83 franchised) located in standalone ‘superstores’ and shopping centres and retail shopping strips in Australia & New Zealand.
+Godfreys’ multichannel offering is distributed via over 200 stores (a mix of company owned and franchised) located in standalone ‘superstores’, shopping centres and retail shopping strips in Australia & New Zealand.
 Godfreys’ products are also distributed through wholesale channels via a range of retail outlets and an online platform.

-In 2004, Godfrey Cohen passed away after an amazing business career.
-Today John Johnston, now 98 years old, remains a part-owner of Godfreys.
-Johnston is the longest-serving contributor to Australia’s vacuum cleaning industry and is still actively involved in the business, ensuring his extensive retail experienced is leveraged within Godfreys’ Management team.
+In 2004, Godfrey Cohen passed away and John Johnston in 2018, both men had amazing business careers.
+John Johnston had been the longest-serving contributor to Australia’s vacuum cleaning industry and was actively involved in the business until December 2018, inspiring the Godfreys’ Management team and wider company.

 Godfreys is the only organisation in Australia & New Zealand servicing all segments of the vacuum and floorcare cleaning products market with a full product offering via multiple brand channels.
 The Company has achieved significant scale through a comprehensive network of stores across Australia & New Zealand, making us the largest vacuum cleaner retailer in the Trans-Tasman.